Dicastery for the Doctrine of the Faith: Role

 According to the 1988 Apostolic Constitution on the Roman Curia, Pastor bonus, article 48, promulgated by John Paul II: "The proper duty of the Congregation for the Doctrine of the Faith is to promote and safeguard the doctrine on faith and morals in the whole Catholic world; so it has competence in things that touch this matter in any way."

-This includes investigations into grave delicts, i.e., acts which the Catholic Church considers as being the most serious crimes: crimes against the Eucharist and against the sanctity of the Sacrament of Penance, and crimes against the sixth Commandment ("Thou shall not commit adultery.") committed by a cleric against a person under the age of eighteen.
+This includes investigations into grave delicts (i.e., acts which the Catholic Church considers as being the most serious crimes: crimes against the Eucharist and against the sanctity of the Sacrament of Penance, and crimes against the sixth Commandment ("Thou shalt not commit adultery")) committed by a cleric against a person under the age of eighteen.
 These crimes, in Sacramentorum sanctitatis tutela a motu proprio of 2001, come under the competency of the Congregation for the Doctrine of the Faith.
-In effect, it is the "promoter of justice" which deals with, among other things, the question of priests accused of paedophilia.
+In effect, it is the "promoter of justice" that deals with, among other things, the question of priests accused of paedophilia.

 Within the DDF are the International Theological Commission and the Pontifical Biblical Commission.
 The Prefect of the DDF is ex officio president of these commissions.

 On 7 December 2021, Pope Francis promulgated a new version of the "Norms on the Delicts Reserved to the Congregation of the Doctrine of the Faith"; the original version had been first promulgated in 2001 by John Paul II and amended in 2010 by Benedict XVI.
 The changes of the new version concern "harmonising the norms with the revised Book VI of the Code of Canon Law, which was promulgated in May 2021" and adding "numerous normative measures of various kinds issued in previous years, especially since 2016."

 Organization

 Until 1968, the pope held the title of prefect and appointed a cardinal to preside over the meetings, first as Secretary, then as Pro-Prefect.

 Since 1968, the Cardinal head of the dicastery has borne the title of Prefect and the title of Secretary refers to the second highest-ranking officer of the Congregation.
 As of 2012 the Congregation had a membership of 18 cardinals and a smaller number of non-cardinal bishops, a staff of 38 (clerical and lay) and 26 consultors.

 The work of the CDF is divided into two sections, the doctrinal and the disciplinary.
 The CDF holds biennial plenary assemblies, and issues documents on doctrinal, disciplinary, and sacramental questions that occasionally include notifications concerning writings by Catholic theologians.

+The disciplinary section has responsibility for dealing with credible allegations against clergy.
+Archbishop Kennedy leads a staff of 16 full-time officials.

+On his appointment as prefect, Cardinal Fernández was instructed to focus on the Dicastery's doctrinal work and leave the disciplinary section alone.

 Recent canonical judgments and publications

-The following is a list of recent documents and judgments issued by the CDF.
-Lengthy CDF documents usually have Latin titles.
+The following is a non-exhaustive list of recent documents and judgments issued by the DDF.
+Lengthy DDF documents usually have Latin titles.
 A short document that briefly states objections to one or more writings by a Catholic theologian is typically called a "notification".